 In my last post, I wrote about excuses artists make to avoid creating, and the first excuse *spoiler alert* was “I’m not an artist.”
-I wanted to expand on this excuse a little further, because I think it’s a huge obstacle for a lot of artists, and aspiring artists.
+I wanted to expand on this excuse a little further because I think it’s a huge obstacle for a lot of artists.

-I taught an art class for senior citizens 7 years ago, and watched a few of my students stare at the art supplies I laid out and declare they couldn’t make art.
-They weren’t artists in their eyes and this prevented them even attempting to create.
-Thankfully, they listened to my encouragement and after a few weeks they were able to stare at their own creations hanging on the walls.
+Creative doubt hits us at any age.
+Years ago, I taught art classes at an assisted living facility for senior citizens.
+When I first started teaching, I watched a few of my students stare at the art supplies I laid out and declare they couldn’t make art.
+They weren’t artists in their eyes and this prevented them from even attempting to create.
+Thankfully, they listened to my encouragement and after a few weeks, they were able to stare at their own creations hanging on the walls.
 They were happily wrong in their initial assessment.